vseslavcharodei/tftp-monitor/README.md

 Mar 31 21:35:09: Brute-force atteampts have not been detected!
 ```

-Example of log output for run when Brute-force is detected:
+Example of log output when Brute-force is detected:
 ```
 Mar 31 22:00:07: Start script /mon_scripts/tftp-monitor.sh
 Mar 31 22:00:07: Checked file: /host_logs/syslog exists.
 Proceed with TFTP check.